noir-lang/noir/docs/docs/dev_docs/contracts/compiling.md

 The compiler exposes the following functions:

 - `compileUsingNargo`: Compiles an Aztec.nr project in the target folder using the `nargo` binary available on the shell `PATH` and returns the generated ABIs.
-- `generateTypescriptContractInterface`: Generates a typescript class for the given contract ABI.
+- `generateTypescriptContractInterface`: Generates a typescript class for the given contract artifact.
-- `generateNoirContractInterface`: Generates a Aztec.nr interface struct for the given contract ABI.
+- `generateNoirContractInterface`: Generates a Aztec.nr interface struct for the given contract artifact.

 ## Next steps